 Teen Program, Acting: Building a Character – Instructor: Joe Carlson

-Character and Process is a rigorous course that immerses students serous about the craft of stage acting in the foundational practices of theater performance.
+Building a Character is a rigorous course that immerses students serous about the craft of stage acting in the foundational practices of theater performance.
 Students examine and practice the concepts of beats, objective, action, activity, given circumstances, “as ifs” and non-verbal text as they move from analyzing dramatic scripts in table-work to building three-dimensional characters from the ground up.
 The primary objective for students is to create on stage moments of authenticity and graduate from showing, to being.
 Students will learn to develop characters by formulating a personal discipline and artistic process derived from a survey of such masters as Stanislasvski and Hagan whose teachings emphasize internal stimulus and personal emotional recall, as well externally shaped characterizations through the pedagogy of Meyerhold’s biomechanics and Growtowski’s via negativa.
 The semester culminates in a workshop performance of contemporary monologues and scenes.